-When you have school, aged children going through a CPS case it is important that you be able to spend as much time with them as possible in order to help them cope with the difficulties of the case.
-Even though your children are now in school and are not spending as much time with you, there is still a significant degree of attachment that exists between you and your child.
-That attachment depends on the trust that your child has in the availability of their parents to help him or her deal with problems in their life.
+When you have school-aged children going through a CPS case, you must spend as much time with them as possible to help them cope with the case's difficulties.
+Even though your children are now in school and are not spending as much time with you, there is still a significant degree of attachment between you and your child.
+That attachment depends on the trust that your child has in the parents' availability to help him or her deal with problems in their life.

-A benefit of having older children involved in the CPS case is that they are able to take advantage of telephone calls, email, text messaging and Skype calls in order to communicate with you.
-You should check with your CPS caseworker to see what means are available to you in order to facilitate communication with your school-aged child.
-Face to face contact with you on a weekly basis is a necessity, however, and a good initial goal would be to able to see your child once a week at least.
+A benefit of having older children involved in the CPS case is that they can take advantage of telephone calls, email, text messaging, and Skype calls to communicate with you.
+You should check with your CPS caseworker to see what means are available to you to facilitate communication with your school-aged child.
+Face-to-face contact with you every week is a necessity; however, a good initial goal would be to see your child once a week, at least.

-Another benefit to having a child who is of school age is that he or she can participate in the creation of a safety plan.
-Your child may want to see you as often as possible or may have different feelings depending on the nature of your case.
-Either way, you can take these desires into consideration.
-It seems like children of this age will be provided with multiple visitation opportunities on a weekly basis once their case is underway.
+Another benefit of having a child who is of school age is that they can participate in creating a safety plan.
+Your child may want to see you as often as possible or may have different feelings depending on your case's nature.
+Either way, you can consider these desires.
+It seems like children of this age will be provided with multiple visitation opportunities every week once their case is underway.

 Teenaged children: what special factors affect visitation opportunities with children of this age?

 As I mentioned a moment ago, in developing a visitation plan with your CPS caseworker, older children should be consulted as much is appropriate in your situation.
-In a way, children will use they are being able to have a say in this process as a means of coping with the separation from you and the upheaval in their lives.
-Their ability to continue to see you, to be able to attend school and to participate in extracurricular activities are a part of this process.
+In a way, children will use them to have a say in this process as a means of coping with the separation from you and the upheaval in their lives.
+Their ability to continue to see you, to be able to attend school, and to participate in extracurricular activities are a part of this process.

 Your child may be developmentally stunted by being removed from your home.
 The separation that goes on during a CPS case is another hurdle that your child may have to overcome as well.
 Regular visitation with you can help a teenaged child to overcome these problems without any unnecessary bumps in the road.